-On the Horizon: COVID-19 & the Market Impact
+On the Horizon: COVID-19 and the Market Impact

 It is painfully clear that the coronavirus, COVID-19, is by far the most important issue impacting markets (and our world as a whole) today.
 Thus, you’ll find that the entirety of this portion of Your Family’s CFO Report is concentrated on the economic and financial market implications surrounding the pandemic.